-INDOT welcomes public input regarding draft amendments to the STIP (covered in more detail on the following page).
+INDOT welcomes public input regarding draft amendments to the STIP.
 Draft STIP amendments are posted to the INDOT STIP Public Comment Webpage for a minimum period of 7-days.
 Draft amendments are posted monthly, typically during the third week of each month.
 Announcements are also posted onto the website public involvement calendar.